Dasht (TV series)

-Dasht aired on 5 February 1993 on Pakistan's first private channel NTM and won critical acclaim and was a major commercial success catapulting the onscreen pair of Atiqa Odho and Nauman Ejaz to stardom.
-Audiences appreciated the screen chemistry between Atiqa Odho and Nauman Ejaz and the duo later worked together in several successful dramas including Nijaat (1993), Talaash (Telefilm 1994), Arzoo Jeenay Ki Tu Nahin (2014), and Khan (2017) and are often referred to as Pakistan television's most loved on-screen couple.
-The drama was also the debut of Asad Malik's successful acting career.
+Dasht aired on 5 February 1993 on Pakistan's first private channel NTM, earning critical acclaim and was a major commercial success catapulting the onscreen pair of Odho and Ijaz to stardom.
+The audience appreciated their on-screen chemistry and the duo later worked together in several successful dramas including Nijaat (1993), Talaash (Telefilm 1994), Arzoo Jeenay Ki Tu Nahin (2014), and Khan (2017), and are often referred to as Pakistan television's most loved on-screen couple.
+The series was also the debut of Asad Malik's successful acting career.

 The music was composed by Wajid Ali Nashad with the lyrics written by poet, critic, and playwright Atta Shad.
-The soundtracks of the drama were equally successful and popular.
-The cinematography of this drama is also unique and for the first time in Pakistani television history, a series of songs were used which was well-received by audiences (which is rather rare in a Pakistani drama).
-Atiqa Odho's Balochi attire and jewelry and Nauman Ejaz's Balochi-style turban chaddar & Bughti Shalwar became a trend.
-Shugal Pakistan ranks the drama amongst the "11 Unforgettable Classic Dramas of Pakistan".
+The soundtracks of the series were also successful and popular.
+Odho's Balochi attire and jewelry and Ijaz's Balochi-style turban chaddar & Bughti Shalwar became a trend.
+Shugal Pakistan ranks the series amongst the "11 Unforgettable Classic Dramas of Pakistan".